Close Encounters of the Interstellar Kind: Examining the Capture of Interstellar Objects in Near Earth Orbit: Modeling the scattering of objects

 \section{Modeling the scattering of objects}

 To model an incoming interstellar object on an initially unbound orbit, we follow the steps outlined in \cite{Napier2021PSJ.....2...53N} and \cite{Dehnen2022MNRAS.512.4062D} with some differences.
 We consider scattering events with Earth-Moon and Jupiter.
+A visualization of the scattering process with the Earth-Moon is provided in Figure \ref{fig:visual}.
 The process of generating initial conditions is similar in both cases and we present an overview of our methods using the example of Earth-Moon before moving on to Jupiter.

 In the first scenario, our system only consists of the Sun, and the Earth-Moon system.
 This is done in order to study the capture cross section and the influence of only the Earth-Moon system without that of the giant planets.
 We first explore the cross-section of the entire Sun-Earth system before moving on to simulate trajectories that undergo close encounters with the Earth-Moon binary.
 The initial conditions for the incoming particles are generated in different ways in the two scenarios as is detailed below.